deta/space-docs/src/content/docs/use/space-apps/discovery.md

 Meta data fields can include:

-- **Creator:** the Deta username of the app’s creator
+- **Creator:** the Deta username of the app's creator
 - **Website:** an external website for the app
-- **Git**: links to a git repository hosting the source code of the app, if it’s open source
+- **Git**: links to a git repository hosting the source code of the app, if it's open source
 - **Date**: the date the app was released
 - **Version**: the version of the app you are viewing (you can view Discovery pages for older versions of an individual app)
 - **Total Installs**: the number of unique installs for the app